candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

   server.

 * `RegisterWithActivationKeys(string, array(strings), dictionary(string,
-  variant), dictionary(string, variant)`: Register a system using one or more activation keys.
+  variant), dictionary(string, variant), string)`: Register a system using one or more activation keys.
 The argument order is `organization, activation key list, options dictionary, connection options dictionary`.
 The options dictionary should only contain `name` and/or `force` since activation keys cannot be used